nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-29 | Enhanced Map Visualization

+- Updated various components including filter-panel.tsx, leaflet-map.jsx, map-component.tsx, map-view.tsx, point-features-toggle.tsx, and visualize-view.tsx to improve the map visualization
+- The changes were made to provide a better user experience and to make the map more interactive and user-friendly
+- Technical details: The changes involved updating the map-context.tsx, api-service.ts, api-types.ts, feature-styles.ts, and supabase-client.ts files

+This update is a significant step towards our goal of making our application's map feature more robust and interactive.
+It should greatly improve the user experience and provide users with more control over the map visualization.

 ## 📦 Feature | 2025-05-28 | Improved Map Functionality and Added URL Param Cleanup

 - Updated various map-related components and layout for better user experience (layout.tsx, city-selector.tsx, compare-view.tsx, filter-panel.tsx, leaflet-map.jsx, map-component.tsx, map-view.tsx, point-features-toggle.tsx)